rayestrada/toolkit/README.md

 ### Adding a new module

 #### From NPM
-1. Follow steps outlined in **Node** section below
+1. Follow steps outlined in **Node** section below.
-2. Add a new JavaScript file to src/js/includes, declare your node_module dependency, and add any custom code
+2. Add a new JavaScript file to src/js/includes, declare your node_module dependency, and add any custom code.
-3. Add your new file as a dependency in init-script.js
+3. Add your new file as a dependency in init-script.js:
     ```
     require('./includes/my_new_file')
     ```

 #### Custom Library
-1. Add a new JavaScript file to src/js/includes, and add any custom code
+1. Add a new JavaScript file to src/js/includes, and add any custom code.
-2. Add your new file as a dependency in init-script.js
+2. Add your new file as a dependency in init-script.js:
     ```
     require('./includes/my_new_file')
     ```

 ### Adding a new JavaScript distribution file

-1. Add new file to src/js
+1. Add new file to src/js.
 2. Open gulpfile.js and find `var config`.
 This is where you define files to be compiled.
-3. Add your new file property to the scripts object
+3. Add your new file property to the scripts object:
     ```
     new_file : 'path/to/file'
     ```
 4. Open webpack.config.js and find `entry`.
 This is where you define where in the dist directory the new file will be placed, and the name of the output file itself.
-5. Add an entry for your new file
+5. Add an entry for your new file:
     ```
     'location/finalScriptName': gulpConfig.src.scripts.new_file
     ```